gguev/ufc-data-scraper/README.md

 #### getFighterRecord(slug: string, pageNumber?: number): Promise&lt;FighterRecordList&gt;

-Retrieves record history for a fighter.
+Retrieves the past 3 fights of a fighter's history from https://www.ufc.com/athlete/, ordered from latest to oldest.

 ```typescript
 // Returns: